bchainhub/remark-corepass/README.md

 ## Usage

-Integrate the plugin into your Remark processing pipeline to automatically convert CorePass notations and optionally validate ICAN (International Core Asset Number) identifiers:
+Integrate the plugin into your Remark processing pipeline to automatically convert CorePass notations and optionally validate ICAN (International Crypto Asset Number) identifiers:

 ```typescript
 import remark from 'remark';